garrardkitchen/ai-chat-example/README.md

-# AI Chat with Custom Data
+# AI Chat Application with RAG and MCP Servers

-An AI chat application that demonstrates how to chat with custom data using an AI language model.
+An .NET Aspire AI chat application that demonstrates how to chat with custom data (RAG - Event Driven) and context extensions (MCP Server) using an AI language model.

 ---